Desigveloper/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 It returns 1 if it succeeded, or -1 if it failed.

 100-reverse_listint.c: A function that takes a pointer to a pointer to the head node of a linked list as input.
 Returns a pointer to the first node of the reversed list.

+101-print_listint_safe.c: A function that takes a pointer to the head node of a linked list as input.
+It prints the address and data of each node in the list.
+It then returns the number of nodes in the list.